cissagatto/HPML-J/README.md

 _Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd

 The _"Id"_ of the dataset is a mandatory parameter (_n_dataset_) in the command line to run all code.
 The "LabelStart" and "LabelEnd" are used in a lot of internal functions.
 Please, make sure that this information is available before running the code.

+NOTE: Please, pay attention to the file names and the names in the CSV file.
+They must be the same, on the contrary, an error may occur.

 ## Folder Strucutre
 <img src="https://github.com/cissagatto/HPML-J/blob/master/Images/estrutura_hpmj.PNG">